josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 <CalloutPlusQuote>

-I will persevere, fostering the exact environment that led to this negative outcome, while earning a salary probably higher than most of you combined.
+I will persevere, fostering the exact environment that led to this negative outcome, while earning the highest salary of anyone aboard.

 </CalloutPlusQuote>

 _That's_ on me.
 I alone accept _that_ burden.

 Once again, I also fully acknowledge that nobody affected by this announcement did anything wrong, and that the error was almost entirely in my own judgment as Captain, since we apparently have to keep retreading that particular turf.
 You all seem to care very much about that part.
-Consider the point conceded.
+Consider the point conceded, then.

-But ask yourself: is it really fair if the person who makes the decisions is _also_ the person responsible for them?
+But ask yourself: is it really best if the person who makes the decisions is _also_ the person responsible for them?
 Honestly, just think about it.
 How would we ever get anywhere if leaders were constantly forced to deal with the consequences of their own actions all the time, instead of, you know…_leading_?

 <CalloutPlusQuote>